SauravMaheshkar/SauravMaheshkar/README.md

 Hi 👋🏻, I’m a senior high school student from New Delhi, India and I want to pursue deep learning in my higher education.
 I spent the last 2 years studying Machine Learning having completed multiple specialisations from deeplearning.ai, Google, IBM, Imperial College London, the OpenMined Udacity Course and many other courses.

-Before that, I’ve worked as a Front End Developer with 6 months of internship experience in a leading educational startup.
+Before that, I’ve worked as a Front-End Developer with 6 months of internship experience in a leading educational startup.
 I also have a tech firm which I started with a couple of friends and we take industry projects for App and Web development.
-I’ve also worked a lot with IoT and Robotics having won multiple hackathon’s and represented my projects in the National Science Fair consecutively for 2 years.
+I’ve also worked a lot with IoT and Robotics having won multiple hackathon’s and represented my projects in the National Science Exhibition consecutively for 2 years.
 Two of my projects on Fake News Classification and Regression Analysis of Primary Biliary Cirrhosis are currently being mentored by Intel under the AI 4 Youth program.

 I'm an incoming freshman at the University of Edinburgh (Bsc Hons Artificial Intelligence and Computer Science)

 I’m currently learning about **Attention**, **Self-Supervised Representation Learning**, **Graphical Models** and **Medical Imaging (Prognosis, some regression analysis as well)**.

 I’ve worked a lot with Tensorflow, Pytorch, JAX Based ecosystems (Trax, Flax, Objax, …).
-I’m almost done with Cynthia Dwork’s book The Algorithmic Foundations of Differential Privacy.
-I’ve been reading some academic papers in Differential Privacy for about 3 months and am interested to learn how to deploy these systems in production.

 <a href="https://twitter.com/MaheshkarSaurav">
   <img alt="Twitter" src="https://img.shields.io/badge/MaheshkarSaurav%20-%231DA1F2.svg?&style=for-the-badge&logo=Twitter&logoColor=white"/>